VictorPelaez/coral-reef-optimization-algorithm/README.md

 Also, as other genetic and evolutionary optimization algorithms, a phase of reproduction takes place.
 In this case, CRO applies several operators to imitate coral's reproduction:

 * Modelling of sexual reproduction (Broadcast Spawning and Brooding)
-    * *Broadcast Spawning* consists on external reproduction, selecting couples of the pool of broadcast spawner corals (as i.e cross-over operator in a genetic algorithm)
+    * *Broadcast Spawning* consists of external reproduction, selecting couples of the pool of broadcast spawner corals (as i.e cross-over operator in a genetic algorithm)
     * *Brooding* is an internal reproduction (as mutation operator in a genetic algorithm)
 * Modelling of asexual reproduction (Budding)
     * *Budding* operator duplicates existing corals with a good level of healthiness (best solutions)